Abhishek-S-2001/selenium-linkedin-scrapper/README.md

 # Select x64 while creating lambda functions

-If base image is working check for latest: https://github.com/umihico/docker-selenium-lambda
+If base image is not working check for latest: https://github.com/umihico/docker-selenium-lambda